NOBOD111Y/Starlight-Engine/README.md

 # Starlight Engine
-# A rip of kade engine or something#
+A rip of kade engine that is made by people with 0 modding experience.